and tethers are suitable for virtually any tool. Hard hats, radios, hand tools, even tools weighing up to 80 lbs!

 Never use as fall protection for humans

-Python Safety does not design fall protection for humans.
-Our products are exclusively for tool use.
-Never use any Python Safety equipment as fall protection for humans.
+The Fall Protection for Tools products are exclusively for tool use, never use this equipment as fall protection for humans.